The Media Room

 the digital 24-track recorder, we got around to using it.

-Thanks to the room treatment, the film room easily doubled as a first-rate
+Thanks to the room treatment, the film room easily doubled as a

 recording studio.
 One wet March afternoon Dale got his next lesson in